Configure Invasive Pest Management

 1. Verify that you are signed in to your ArcGIS organization and browse to the InvasivePestHosts feature layer.

-3. Click Fields.
+3. Click the Fields button Fields.

-4. Click the Category display name.
+4. Click the Category field.

 9. Repeat these steps for the Location, Usability, and Seasonality fields.